feamster/overleaf-sync/README.md

 ## How It Works

+**Two workflows supported:**

+### Workflow 1: Overleaf-First (Someone Else Started It)
 1. Someone creates an Overleaf project
 2. You run `./setup-paper-repo.sh` with the project details
 3. Script creates GitHub repo, sets up sync, clones locally
 4. **From then on**: You only touch GitHub/local files

+### Workflow 2: GitHub-First (You Start It)
+1. You run `./setup-paper-repo.sh` with just a repo name
+2. Script creates GitHub repo and workflow
+3. You import the GitHub repo to Overleaf
+4. You re-run the script with the Overleaf project ID
+5. **From then on**: You only touch GitHub/local files

+**In both cases:**
-5. GitHub Action pulls from Overleaf hourly
+- GitHub Action pulls from Overleaf hourly
-6. Your changes automatically push back to Overleaf
+- Your changes automatically push back to Overleaf

 ## Quick Start